Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Discussion

 \subsection{Inference Speedup}

-The time required for inference is almost linearly proportional to the \#time-steps (figure \ref{fig:fig7}).
-Hence, we can also quantify the inference speedup for direct-spike trained SNN compared to ANN-SNN converted network from the \#time-steps required for inference as shown in table \ref{InferenceSpeedup}.
-For VGG9 network, we achieve 8x speedup for iso-accuracy and up to 36x speedup in inference for maximum accuracy comparison.
-Similarly, for ResNet networks we achieve up to 25x-30x speedup in inference.
+The time required for inference is linearly proportional to the \#time-steps (figure \ref{fig:fig7}).
+Hence, we can also quantify the inference speedup for direct-spike trained SNNs compared to ANN-SNN converted networks from the \#time-steps required for inference, as shown in table \ref{InferenceSpeedup}.
+For example, for VGG9 network, the proposed training method can achieve 8x (5x) speedup for iso-accuracy and up to 36x (25x) speedup for maximum accuracy in inference compared to respective ANN-SNN converted networks (i.e., scheme 1 \cite{sengupta2018going} and scheme 2 \cite{diehl2016conversion}).
+Similarly, for ResNet networks, the proposed training method can achieve 6x speedup for iso-accuracy and up to 35x speedup for maximum accuracy condition in inference.
+It is interesting to note that direct-spike trained SNN is always more efficient in terms of time-steps compared to the equivalent ANN-SNN conversion network, but not in terms of the number of spikes, in some cases.
+It will require a detailed investigation to determine if ANN-SNN methods used higher firing rates, whether they would be able to classify quickly as well, while incurring a lower number of spike/inference.